Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron stars with matter

 For $\varepsilon$ where the lowest density parts of the crust are missing, low mass stars may have very small radii, with a mass-radius relation akin to strange quark stars.
 Unlike a strange quark star, however, neutron stars with a condensed axion field lack a confining potential at their surface, and as a result have a thin crust of matter at intermediate $\theta$ in the domain wall region.
 Since the density and chemical potential smoothly go to zero on a length scale determined by the axion field profile, unusual surface properties of strange quark stars (see, e.g., Ref.~\cite{StrangeStars} for a detailed discussion) are not present in axion condensed stars.
+For the same reason, the radius of an axion condensed star does not go to zero for vanishing mass for any $\varepsilon$ but will always be limited by the finite size of the domain wall.
+The minimum stable mass and radius of a compact axion condensed object will be addressed in greater detail in Sec.~\ref{sec:piballs}.

 Since our treatment of the interaction between axions and nucleons is only strictly accurate at densities around or below nuclear density, predictions from our calculation of the mass-radius relationship should be considered speculative for $M \gtrsim 1.4 \, M_\odot$.
 As such, the constraints we draw will all be based on the structure of the crust in axion condensed stars.
 We will use masses and radii of $1.4 \, M_\odot$ stars calculated with the uncertain high density equation of state as a starting point to calculate the crust and domain wall, but these will only have an effect by altering the gravitational potential and explicit dependence of gradients on the radius in spherical coordinates.
-Since the inclusion of axion condensation changes the radius of a $1.4 \, M_\odot$ star by up to approximately a kilometer, and the uncertainties from nuclear physics are $\pm 1 - 3 \, {\rm km}$ (cf. Fig.~3 in Ref.~\cite{PRC_limitingMR}), this is a sub-leading source of uncertainty.
+Since the inclusion of axion condensation changes the radius of a $1.4 \, M_\odot$ star by up to approximately a kilometer, and the uncertainties from nuclear physics are $\pm 1$-$3 \, {\rm km}$ (cf. Fig.~3 in Ref.~\cite{PRC_limitingMR}), this is a sub-leading source of uncertainty.